octaviogarcia/LaravelBackgroundJob/README.md

     Uses default values of min=0, max=1, samples =  80000000.
     This is similitar to Sleepy::run but it does an actual calculation.
 It averages #samle rand(min,max) calls.
     With default values one would expect a return close to ~0.5

+## Implementation Architecture
+Frontend: a single blade template (resources/views/backgroundJobs.blade.php) with inline javascript.

+Panel Backend: routing in routes/web.php, and handlers for those routes in app/Http/Controllers/BackgroundJobController.php

+Background Jobs Runner: Since the implementation architecture wasn't specified I went as simple as posible:
+  - app/backgroundJobs.php : All functions that engine the application.
+  You can "overload" these by adding a file in your composer.json such that it loads before.
+  Useful if you want to change things such as allowed classes or maximum jobs allowed to be running.

+  - app/Console/BackgroundJob.php : This Laravel command acts as a proxy such that you can use a full Laravel environment in your job.

+  - app/BackgroundJobs: this is merely for exemplification.
+If you are overloading the allowed classes you may put them wherever you want as long as you reference them correctly.
+  If you return NULL in your implementation, all clases are allowed.

+Global functions defined (that may also be overloaded):

+  - backgroundJobsGetAllowedClasses(): array
+    Returns an array of allowed classes

+  - backgroundJobsMaxRunning(): int
+    Maximum jobs to be running at the same time.
+Currently "2" (easier for testing).
+NULL for infinite

+  - backgroundJobFreeSpot(): bool
+    Logic for waiting/running

+  - backgroundJobsWaitingDelaySeconds(): int
+    Seconds to wait between retries for free spot.

+  - backgroundJobWaitForRunningJobs(BackgroundJob): BackgroundJob
+    Hangs the job until it finds a free spot

+  - backgroundJobValidClass(string $class): bool
+    Validates that a class is valid (only used in frontend)

+  - backgroundJobValidMethod(string $class,string $method): bool
+    Validates that a class and a method are valid (only used in frontend)

+  - executeBackgroundJob(BackgroundJob): [int,bool,string,UNUSED]
+    Executes a background job (forks into a background-job Laravel command).
+    Returns: [backgroundJobId,executed,output,UNUSED]

+  - **runBackgroundJob(string $class,string $method,string $parameters,?int $tries,int $delay_seconds,int $priority)**
+    Returns: [backgroundJobId,executed,output,UNUSED]
+    Creates a background job with the argument data and sets it off to run.

+  - updateBackgroundJob(BackGroundjob,array $data) : [bool,BackgroundJob|Exception]
+    Returns: [true,BackgroundJob] or [false,Exception]
+    Updates the BackGroundjob with the attributes in $data

+  - echoStderr(string): void
+    Outputs to stderr with timestamps, used for logging

+  - updateBackgroundJobLog(BackGroundjob,array $data) : [BackgroundJob]
+    Updates the BackGroundjob with the attributes in $data.
+If an error occurs, it logs into stderr and exits with code 1.

+  - runBackgroundJobMainThread(BackGroundjob) : void
+    Runs the background job, used after forking but It might also be used by the main Laravel application

+NOTE (Quirk):

+  $bj = updateBackgroundJob((object)['id' => $id],[]) is used to fetch a background job from the Database through the code

+## Example Runs

+- To check that everything is working.
+It should add a job that instantly finishes.

+    class = App\BackgroundJobs\Trivial
+    method = run
+    parameters (empty)
+    tries (empty)
+    delay (empty)
+    priority (empty)

+- To check that it handles exceptions.
+The job should error out.

+    class = App\BackgroundJobs\ThrowException
+    method = run
+    parameters (empty)
+    tries 1
+    delay (empty)
+    priority (empty)

+- To check that it handles delays.
+The job should have a diference of 5 seconds between created and ran

+    class = App\BackgroundJobs\Trivial
+    method = run
+    parameters (empty)
+    tries (empty)
+    delay 5
+    priority (empty)

+- To check its Queue system.
+Since the default Queue size is 2, we are going to overflow it.
+  You should see a waiting job.

+    class = App\BackgroundJobs\Sleepy
+    method = run
+    parameters = {"seconds" : 15}
+    tries 1
+    delay (empty)
+    priority (empty)

+    class = App\BackgroundJobs\Sleepy
+    method = run
+    parameters = {"seconds" : 15}
+    tries 1
+    delay (empty)
+    priority (empty)

+    class = App\BackgroundJobs\Sleepy
+    method = run
+    parameters = {"seconds" : 15}
+    tries 1
+    delay (empty)
+    priority (empty)

+- To check its Priority system.
+Since the default Queue size is 2, we are going to overflow it, but with different priorities.
+  You should see a waiting job that has been created (4th one) later run before the other (3rd one).

+    class = App\BackgroundJobs\Sleepy
+    method = run
+    parameters = {"seconds" : 15}
+    tries 1
+    delay (empty)
+    priority (empty)

+    class = App\BackgroundJobs\Sleepy
+    method = run
+    parameters = {"seconds" : 15}
+    tries 1
+    delay (empty)
+    priority (empty)

+    class = App\BackgroundJobs\Sleepy
+    method = run
+    parameters = {"seconds" : 15}
+    tries 1
+    delay (empty)
+    priority (empty)

+    class = App\BackgroundJobs\Sleepy
+    method = run
+    parameters = {"seconds" : 15}
+    tries 1
+    delay (empty)
+    priority = 10

 ## License
   This code is licensed under the [Mozilla Public License Version 2.0](https://www.mozilla.org/media/MPL/2.0/index.f75d2927d3c1.txt)